spectrono/drl_p1_navigation/Report.md

 - *Deep neural networks* to approximate the Q-Value function
 - *Experience Replay* is used to collect experiences during training and replay them for adapting the underlying weights of the neural net.
 This helps to break the correlation between consecutive samples.
 - "Soft Update" to train the agent while maintaining a local and a target network.
 The local network is constantly updated via the experiences from the replay buffer.
-The target network is a copy of that local framework but is less frequently updated.
-This way, the Q-Value updates are less correlated with the current Q-value estimate, which stabilized the training and makes it more likeley to correlate.
+The target network is a copy of that local network but is less frequently updated.
+This way, the Q-Value updates are less correlated with the current Q-value estimate, which stabilizes the training and makes it more likeley to converge.

 The implementation is given in the file *dqn_agent.py* alongside detailed comments on the code.
-The agent and it's environment is controlled via the provided *navigation.ipynb* jupyter notebook.
+The agent and its environment is controlled via the provided *navigation.ipynb* jupyter notebook.

 ## Chosen hyperparameters

+To control the RL-agent several hyper parameter had to be choosen.
+First of all:

+- the maximum number of pisodes was set to: n_episodes=1800
+- and the maximum length of each episode was set to: max_t=1600

+The epsilon greedy strategy was controlled by:

+- an initial value of epsilon: eps_start=1.0
+- a minimum value of epsilon: eps_end=0.005
+- and an epsilin decay factor: eps_decay=0.997

+These parameters are set in the jupyter notebook *navigation.ipynb* in the function:

+*def dqn(env, agent, n_episodes=1800, max_t=1600, eps_start=1.0, eps_end=0.005, eps_decay=0.997):*

+The remaining hyperparameter are set at the beginning of the *dqn_agent.py* file:

+- The experience replay buffer size: BUFFER_SIZE = int(1e5)
+- The minibatch size which controls when enough samples are available in memory for doing a learning step: BATCH_SIZE = 128
+- The discount factor for new reward: GAMMA = 0.98
+- Fraction on how much the local and target networks are mixed during a soft update step: TAU = 1e-3
+- The learning rate:  LR = 5e-4
+- How often the network should be updated (measured in steps of an episode): UPDATE_EVERY = 5

 ## Architecture of the neural network